The Solo HVAC Contractor Software Stack ($100–250/mo)

 - Current tools: paper invoices, spreadsheet scheduling, or no formal system

-If you are already running a crew of four or more, or you are consistently clearing $500K/year, the growing-shop stack at $450-$900/month is the more appropriate starting point.
+If you are already running a crew of four or more, or consistently clearing $500K/year, the growing-shop stack at $450-$900/month is the more appropriate starting point.

 Stack Summary and Monthly Costs